adamziel/git-sparse-checkout-in-js/README.md

 This is a simple example of how to use Git sparse checkout in the browser.
 It uses the Git HTTP protocol and a CORS proxy to fetch specific paths from a Git repository.

+This works with any Git repository exposed via HTTP, not just GitHub.

 To try locally, install Bun and run the following commands:

 ```sh